steel9/PaperUpdater/README.md

 ## Documentation
 ### Get Started (Linux)
-1. Navigate to your server directory, and execute 'git clone https://github.com/steel9/PaperUpdater.git'
+1. Navigate to your server directory, and execute <code>git clone https://github.com/steel9/PaperUpdater.git</code>
+2. Run <code>python3 PaperUpdater/update_paper.py -c</code> and set the desired Paper version and the path to your server script (the one that does NOT call the updater script, that actually starts the server).
-2. Call the script before starting the server in the script, with the -y parameter.
+3. Call the script before starting the server in the script, with the -y parameter.
 See example below.

 ### Example Usage
 start.sh - script that is executed by systemd when starting server